 Architect | Grade Architecture and Interior Design

 Product | Momento by Nao Tamura

-“The idea was to have petals sort of flowering out of the ceiling and that you could imagine water drops falling down onto a table, spilling off onto the floor.” said the Architecture studio.
-Following this watery theme, Momento is in fact the representation of the moment in which a droplet falling is almost touching the water, freezed forever on time in a stylish grace.
+“The idea was to have petals sort of flowering out of the ceiling and that you could imagine water drops falling down onto a table, spilling off onto the floor,” said the Architecture studio.
+Following this watery theme, Momento is in fact the representation of the moment in which a droplet falling is almost touching the water, frozen forever on time in a stylish grace.